19hours/sg-statutes/Acts/Control of Essential Supplies Act.md

 (o) prescribing such forms as he may think necessary for use in connection with any of the matters referred to in paragraphs (a) to (n).

-(3)\*All regulations made under this section shall be published in theGazetteand shall be presented to Parliament as soon as possible after publication and if a resolution is passed pursuant to a motion notice whereof has been given for a sitting day not later than the first available sitting day of Parliament next after the expiry of one month from the date when the regulations are so presented annulling the regulations or any part thereof from a specified date, the regulations or such part thereof, as the case may be, shall thereupon become void as from that date but without prejudice to anything previously done thereunder or to the making of new regulations.
+(3) All regulations made under this section shall be published in theGazetteand shall be presented to Parliament as soon as possible after publication, and if a resolution is passed pursuant to a motion notice whereof has been given for a sitting day not later than the first available sitting day of Parliament next after the expiry of one month from the date when the regulations are so presented annulling the regulations or any part thereof from a specified date, the regulations or such part thereof, as the case may be, shall thereupon become void as from that date but without prejudice to anything previously done thereunder or to the making of new regulations.

-\*Former section 31.

 ## PART II